SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 getRelationValue()
 ```

-#### `Rinvex\Attributes\Support\RelationBuilder`
+#### `Facilitador\Support\Support\RelationBuilder`

 This class creates the Eloquent relations to the attribute values based on their type.
 If they are multi-valued, it will provide a `hasMany` relation, otherwise just a `hasOne`.
 This class creates closures that return this kind of relations and may be called straight from the entity model.
-These closures are stored in `$entityAttributeRelations` property in the `\Rinvex\Attributes\Traits\Attributable` trait.
+These closures are stored in `$entityAttributeRelations` property in the `\Facilitador\Attributes\Traits\Attributable` trait.

 ## Installation

 1. Install the package via composer:
     ```shell
-    composer require rinvex/laravel-attributes
+    composer require facilitador/laravel-attributes
     ```

 2. Publish resources (migrations and config files):
     ```shell
-    php artisan rinvex:publish:attributes
+    php artisan facilitador:publish:attributes
     ```

 3. Execute migrations via the following command:
     ```shell
-    php artisan rinvex:migrate:attributes
+    php artisan facilitador:migrate:attributes
     ```

 4. Done!